 Multi-factor authentication (MFA)

-Multi-Factor Authentication (MFA) adds an extra layer of security during a login process by requiring a second factor in addition to the standard combination of username and password.
+Multi-factor authentication (MFA) adds an extra layer of security during a login process by requiring a second factor in addition to the standard combination of username and password.
+MFA can be activated on Opendatasoft to help protect user accounts—and the data in the portals they have access to—even if their password is compromised.

 I'm a user